Universal Periodic Review (UPR)

 Recommendations on corporal punishment

 In the first cycle of the UPR (12 sessions between 2008 and 2011) the human rights records of 194 states were reviewed.
 The obligation to prohibit corporal punishment was raised as an issue in relation to 95 states, at least 47 of which accepted recommendations to prohibit it.
 In the second cycle (14 sessions between 2012 and 2016), prohibition of corporal punishment was recommended to 112 states, accepted by 52 states.
-In the third cycle (nine sessions so far), prohibition of corporal punishment has been recommended to 76 states, accepted by 43.
-Overall, as at April 2020, of the states which have not yet prohibited all corporal punishment, 130 have received recommendations to do so during their UPR(s), and 72 have accepted these recommendations.
+In the third cycle (14 sessions between 2017-2022), prohibition of corporal punishment has been recommended to 106 states, accepted by 61.
+In the fourth cycle (6 sessions as of November 2024), prohibition of corporal punishment has been recommended to 47, accepted so far by 30 states.
+Overall, as at November 2024, of the states which have not yet prohibited all corporal punishment, at least 120 have received recommendations to do so during their UPR(s), and among those who have responded, 78 have accepted these recommendations.
 These positive responses provide opportunities for NGOs, human rights institutions, UN agencies and others to advocate for law reform to prohibit all corporal punishment.

 Opportunities for advocacy